Geminid meteor shower 2022: When and where to watch the dazzling celestial event in India

 2. Despite the fact that 100-150 meteors will pass by in an hour, the Weather Channel predicts that people in Bengaluru will not be able to see them all due to light pollution.

-3. The Jawaharlal Nehru Planetarium has made special arrangements to view the Gemenids on 13 December.
+3. The Jawaharlal Nehru Planetarium has made special arrangements to view the Gemenids.

 How to watch the Geminids showers?